ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: pre}

-4. Display the logs of the `writerpick1` job run.
+4. Display the logs of the `writerpick1` job run by using the [**`ibmcloud ce jobrun logs`**](/docs/codeengine?topic=codeengine-cli#cli-jobrun-logs) command.
 You can display logs of all of the instances of a job run or display logs of a specific instance of a job run.
-To display the logs of a specific instance of the job run, use the `jobrun get --name writerpick1` command to display details of this job run, including the instances of the job run.
+To display the logs of a specific instance of the job run, use the `--instance` option with the **`jobrun logs`** command.
+If needed, use the **`jobrun get --name writerpick1`** command to display details of this job run, including the instances of the job run.
 Because the `writerpick` job was updated to reference specific keys in the `mydatabasesec-writer` secret and to reference the full `mydatabasesec` secret, the reference to the `username` and `password` keys in the `mydatabasesec-writer` secret overrides the reference to the full secret.
 Secret values are added to the environment decoded.

     ```sh
     ibmcloud ce jobrun logs --instance writerpick1-0-0